Deniz-Jasa/tiny_gen/README.md

 # Deniz Jasarbasic's Codeserv

-Codeserv is a simplified version of Codegen, a code generation service designed to transform code from a public GitHub repository based on specific prompts, such as converting the code to a different language (e.g., TypeScript).
+Codeserv is a simplified code generation service designed to transform code from a public GitHub repository based on specific prompts, such as converting the code to a different language (e.g., TypeScript).
 The service outputs the difference (diff) between the original and transformed code.
 Had a blast and hope you enjoy my implementation :)

 ## Overview